-Social services have a duty to assess the care needs of anyone who has been identified as possibly needing care and support services.
-The formal assessment of the individual's needs determines whether or not the person is eligible for help based on national eligibility criteria for adult social care.
+Social services have a duty to assess the care needs of anyone who has been identified as possibly needing care and support services that can be provided by them.
+The formal assessment of the individual's needs determines whether or not the person is eligible for help based on the national eligibility criteria for adult social care.
 Carers also have a right to an assessment of their support needs from social services - see Carers UK www.carersuk.org for more information.